redphx/better-xcloud/README.md

 - Switch region of streaming server.
 - Prefer IPv6 streaming server (might reduce latency).
 - Force HD stream by disabling bandwidth checking -> xCloud always tries to use the best possible quality.
-- Skip Xbox splash video.
+- Skip Xbox splash video (save 3 seconds).
 - Make the top-left dots icon invisible while playing.
 You can still click on it, but it doesn't block the screen anymore.
 - Stretch video to full sctreen.
 Useful when you don't have a 16:9 screen.
 - Adjust video filters (brightness/contrast/saturation).
+- You can change video settings while playing.
 - Hide footer and other UI elements.
 - Reduce UI animations (the smooth scrolling cannot be disabled).
 - Disable social features (friends, chat...).